The heraldry and the history of the family name Uriarte have been studied and on this website we put at your disposal the sources that we know exist.

 Next lets look at the characteristics of some figures that we can find in heraldry and crests:

-* FESS: The Fess represents the Noble Heart of the Knight, into which no betrayal or disloyalty can enter.
+* WALL: The Wall represents the Noble Heart of the Knight, in which no betrayal or disloyalty can enter.

 * The family name Uriarte appears in the list of last names of Heraldry & Crests so its complete history, crest and coat of arms or heraldic shields can be known on his website: http://www.heraldrycrests.com/